ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 #### Estimating gene expression
 For this practical we need a RNA-seq alignments we previously made in the basic expression anal
 ysis: `... miR-23b.bam`.
-If you do not have that file, you can find it in the Shared Data Library (`miR-23b.bam (clean)`)
+If you do not have that file, you can find it in the Shared Data library folder that corresponds to this practical (`miR-23b.bam (clean)`)

 Ensure that the file is annotated as reference genome hg19.
 To estimate expression in RNA-Seq, we can count the number of reads that are aligned to each gene from the list of candidate genes.
-Therefore you also need to import the following file from the shared data library: `ucsc refseq.gtf`
+Therefore you also need to import the following file from the  Shared Data library folder that corresponds to this practical: `ucsc refseq.gtf`

 This list is provided as a GTF/GFF file.
 There are a variety of tools available for counting reads. `FeatureCounts` is one of the faster tools and it works directly using BAM files.
 Find this tool in the tool menu: